kushidesign/kushi/README.md

 <br>

 ### Complex values
-Sometimes, css syntax is inherently complex.
+Sometimes, css syntax is inherently convoluted.
 In these cases, you may want or need to locate your styling in the `:style` entry of the attributes map:

 When a string is desired, or necessary:
 ```Clojure